 download vita (pdf)

 I am interested in the interface between social psychological theory and education.
-Most broadly, I study the determinants and development of motivation and the relationship between motivation and academic achievement.
-I have generally focused on how the provision of choice and support for autonomy may impact motivation and support other achievement related outcomes.
-As a second related and new line of research, I am interested in individual differences in beliefs about potential ability and academic achievement and how they might relate to motivation and underachievement.
-As a third line of research, I am interested in how the activities of children outside of school influence their academic achievement.
-The activities I have studied include homework, afterschool programs, and the role of parent involvement in schoolwork.
-Finally, I am also interested in the development and use of meta-analytic methods in social science research.
+Most broadly, I study the determinants and development of motivation and the relationship between motivation and academic achievement and underachievement.
+I have frequently focused on how the provision of choice and support for autonomy may impact motivation and support other achievement related outcomes.
+However, many facets of motivation interest me.
+I am also interested in how school time and the activities of children outside of school influence their academic achievement.
+I have studied the effects of extended school time and activities such as parent involvement in schoolwork, homework, and afterschool programs.
+Finally, I am interested in the development and use of meta-analytic methods in social science research.

 2009 Ph.D.
 Duke University, Social Psychology